adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 .. note::

-    There are four derivatives that wulfric can compute for each of the three types of cell's choices that were discussed above.
+    There are four derivatives that Wulfric can compute for each of the three types of cell's choices that were discussed above.

-    To compute each derivative wulfric assumes that the any cell, that is given to any of the functions described below, spans a lattice with one lattice point per cell.
+    To compute each derivative Wulfric assumes that any cell given to any of the functions described below, spans a lattice with one lattice point per cell.
     Therefore, not every derivative of each cell is physically meaningful for the crystal that user might be considering.

-    For example, if the conventional cell and primitive cell are not equivalent (i. e. conventional cell contain more that one lattice point), then neither conventional Niggli cell nor conventional Wigner-Seitz cell are really meaningful, as they would not describe the same lattice as the conventional cell with more than one lattice point.
+    For example, if the conventional cell and primitive cell are not equivalent (i. e.  conventional cell contains more than one lattice point), then neither conventional Niggli cell nor conventional Wigner-Seitz cell are really meaningful, as they would not describe the same lattice as the conventional cell with more than one lattice point.

-    This is a design choice and we leave it to users to decide what combination of the :ref:`user-guide_conventions_which-cell_choice` and derivative to use in the context that is relevant for them.
+    This is a design choice and we leave it to the users to decide what combination of the :ref:`user-guide_conventions_which-cell_choice` and
+    derivative to use in the context that is relevant for them.

 Reciprocal cell
 ---------------

-For any choice of the cell reciprocal cell associated with it can be computed by the function :py:func:`wulfric.cell.get_reciprocal`.
+For any choice of the cell, the reciprocal cell associated with it can be computed by the function :py:func:`wulfric.cell.get_reciprocal`.

 Brillouin zone
 --------------

-For any choice of the cell Brillouin zone associated with it can be computed by the function :py:func:`wulfric.cell.get_brillouin_zone`.
+For any choice of the cell, the Brillouin zone associated with it can be computed by the function :py:func:`wulfric.cell.get_brillouin_zone`.

 Brillouin zone differs from all other cells in the way that it can not be described with just three vectors in general case.
-Instead wulfric computed all vertices and edges that define its borders.
+Instead Wulfric computes all vertices and edges that define its borders.

 Niggli cell
 -----------

-For any choice of the cell niggli cell associated with it can be computed by the function :py:func:`wulfric.cell.get_niggli`.
+For any choice of the cell, the Niggli cell associated with it can be computed by the function :py:func:`wulfric.cell.get_niggli`.

 Wulfric offers two implementations of the same algorithm